• Skip to primary navigation

 Description

-These chocolate raspberry cupcakes are extremely indulgent and very easy to make, with a super-soft chocolate cupcake base, a raspberry filling and a creamy chocolate ganache (for about 12 cupcakes).
+These chocolate raspberry cupcakes are extremely indulgent and very easy to make, with a super-soft chocolate cupcake base, a tangy raspberry filling, and a creamy whipped chocolate ganache frosting (for about 12 cupcakes).

 Ingredients